 Notice how nicely, we copied the reference object and displaced copies around the circle, this is what the Polar array will help you do.

-We got the Fig 2 and Fig 3 from Fig 1.
+We got Fig 2 and Fig 3 from Fig 1.

-Before the use of this command, you will need you reference object, it could be anything.
+Before the use of this command, you will need a reference object, it could be anything.

 To use the Polar Array command

 - Click on its icon (shown above) or type ARRAYPOLAR and hit Enter